maykinmedia/objects-api/docs/introduction/team.rst

-Who's behind the Open Objecten API?
+Who's behind the Open Object API?
 ===================================

-The Open Objecten API project was initiated by six organizations to standardize common "other" objects that are currently not exposed via an API.
+The Open Object API project was initiated by six organizations to standardize common "other" objects that are currently not exposed via an API.

 In alphabetical order, they are: